Alumni Spotlight – Sandra Boneberg, MSN, RN

-Daemen College alumna Sandra Boneberg has been an instrumental part of the medical field within our local Western New York area.
+Daemen University alumna Sandra Boneberg has been an instrumental part of the medical field within our local Western New York area.
 We are sharing her story with you to provide an in-depth look at how our nursing programs can best prepare you for your future in healthcare.

-Boneberg received her nursing executive leadership master’s degree with Daemen College.
+Boneberg received her nursing executive leadership master’s degree with Daemen University.
 Upon completing her program, she continued her role as nurse leader and then was promoted to director of nursing at Kaleida Health at The Buffalo General Medical Center.
 In her current role, she oversees 10 nursing units as medical/surgical director.

-A part of our collaborative partnership with Kaleida Health and Daemen College, Boneberg started off with taking just six credits and then, because she had a “fabulous” experience in the cohort program, she continued her studies with a scholarship and graduated from the program – all with the support of her family life, working full-time days professionally, and studying in the evenings to balance school, work, and life!
+A part of our collaborative partnership with Kaleida Health and Daemen University, Boneberg started off with taking just six credits and then, because she had a “fabulous” experience in the cohort program, she continued her studies with a scholarship and graduated from the program – all with the support of her family life, working full-time days professionally, and studying in the evenings to balance school, work, and life!

 When asked about her experiences with the courses and professors, Boneberg said, “My classes were quite diverse and the professors were wonderful.
 Dr. Frederick was a pioneer in the program and we explored multiple opportunities for growth and development.
 Joe Winter made the business course less stressful than anticipated.
 My professor for ethics has since passed away, Charlie Sabatino, he was one in a million.
 When I speak about this program, I am filled with excitement because it was a great learning experience for me.
 While the partnership between Kaleida Health and Daemen continued, I was a coach and mentor for all the future students whom we selected to be a part of the program.”